How supplier experience management drives innovation

 Quentin describes the first step as being able to overcome initial questions of ‘How do you build the right data integrity?’ and ‘how do you build the trust in the data?’ which then subsequently opens up many opportunities for ongoing, continuous improvements.
 “It’s taking that data and having the right skill sets around analytics, and the right skill set to really move that data to help deliver insights – actionable insights – that we need to drive decision making.”

-Quentin explains that much of the work taking place within the analytics team is focused on matching up demand signals and supply signals coming in from both sides, to determine how to work with the entire value stream, as part of an initiative entitled ‘From the shelf back to the field.’
+Quentin explains that much of the work taking place within the supplier analytics team is focused on matching up demand signals and supply signals coming in from both sides, to determine how to work with the entire value stream, as part of an initiative entitled ‘From the shelf back to the field.’
 Connecting information from the consumer perspective and then all the way back down the supply chain defines the data strategy.

 Defining supplier experience management: Partnership excellence